Mic-lois/mic-lois/README.md

 ### Hi there 👋

 Let me go ahead and introduce myself!
-I'm a digital designer who words in the Graphci Design and Front-End Development Space.
-I'm five years into being a Graphic Designers and a year into being a Front-End Developer.
+I'm a digital designer who words in the Graphic Design and Front-End Development Spaces.
+I'm five years into being a Graphic Designer and a year into being a Front-End Developer.

 - 🔭 I'm currently working on a personal project that doesn't exactly have a name yet.
 - 🌱 I'm currently learning C.